-The City made significant progress on those issues since 2016.
-Special assessment financing, which was paused during 2016 because of the greenfield versus infill debate, was resolved and that technique is still in use.
-The city's extensive downtown renovation increased the attractiveness and economic value of adjacent neighborhoods, and the adaptive residential reuse of the historic Lee Building introduced major residential development into the downtown core.
-The City also gained greater familiarity with housing production incentive tools available in Kansas.
-These tools included Rural Housing Incentive Districts (RHIDs), Moderate Income Housing (MIH), Neighborhood Revitalization Program (NRP), and Industrial revenue Bonds (IRBs).
+The city has made significant progress on these issues since 2016.
+Special assessment financing, paused during 2016 because of the greenfield versus infill debate, was resolved and that technique is again in use.
+The Salina Community Housing Development Organization (CHDO), a nonprofit corporation with development capability that was dormant in 2016, has been reactivated and is positioning itself to increase the scale of its work.
+The city's extensive downtown renovation will inevitably increase the attractiveness and economic value of adjacent neighborhoods, and the adaptive residential reuse of the historic Lee Building introduced major residential development into the downtown core.
+The city has also gained greater familiarity with housing production incentive tools available in Kansas.
+These include Rural Housing Incentive Districts (RHIDs), Moderate Income Housing (MIH), Neighborhood Revitalization Program (NRP), and Industrial revenue Bonds (IRBs).

-Despite these advances, new housing construction demand lagged, focused on conventional single-family development outside of the price range of much of the potential market, and generated relatively little new rental development.
-In existing neighborhoods, replacement costs continued to exceed market value of homes, discouraging infill development or redevelopment of distressed areas and properties.
-Consequently, Salina had very little availability of contemporary rental housing and, in common with much of the country, a very limited supply of new ownership housing affordable to its potential workforce.
-A complicating factor was the increasing cost of new construction caused, at least in the short run, by material shortages and supply chain problems.
+Despite these advances, new housing construction lags demand; has focused on conventional single-family development outside of the price range of much of the potential market; and has generated relatively little new rental development.
+In existing neighborhoods, replacement costs continue to exceed market value of homes, discouraging infill development or redevelopment of distressed areas and properties.
+Consequently, Salina has very little availability of contemporary rental housing and, in common with much of the country, a very limited supply of new ownership housing affordable to its potential workforce.
+A complicating factor is the increasing cost of new construction caused at least in the short run by material shortages and supply chain problems.

-In 2021, the City implemented a housing strategy with policies that addressed the following basic goals:
+A housing strategy, with implementing policies, for Salina in 2021 addresses the following basic goals: